 The Year 8 Visual Art Course develops students' understanding of the visual world by making and appreciating images and objects.
 An understanding of the skills of artists, designers, craftspeople, critics and historians is developed.
 Emphasis is placed on experimentation and an enjoyment of the art making process.
-Students experience the work of talented artists first-hand by visiting contemporary art galleries and by working with artists in workshop situations.
+Students experience the work of talented artists first-hand by working with artists in workshop situations.

 Visual Art challenges students to use skills, techniques, processes and materials to plan and create personalised Visual Art works.
 Students refine, reflect upon and display their resolved work.
-Practical work is underpinned by research to understand and evaluate visual imagery using art terminology.
+Practical work is underpinned by research to understand and evaluate visual imagery using art terminology in Responding tasks.

 Students will explore art concepts and ideas which relate to their own backgrounds and experience within the unit focus: IDENTIKIT.
-Media and processes explored include a range of self-portrait techniques; painting, printmaking and digital processes.
+Media and processes explored may include painting, printmaking, digital processes and sculpture using mixed media or clay.

 - Portrait painting on canvas.
 Students devise and photograph a self-portrait which is digitally manipulated.
-The image is further refined using stencilling, spray and masking techniques, expressive and detailed paint applications. - Mono print.
-Students analyse the work of artist who uses printmaking processes.
-Objective drawing exercises are developed into designs which are then developed as a folio of work.
-Students display completed work for audiences and must justify the creative decisions made in the process of developing finished work. - Ceramic project.
-Students devise and construct a hollow form or mask incorporating surface textures and designs.
-The work of contemporary indigenous artists will be referenced. - Lino folio.
-Students analyse the work of artists who use relief printmaking processes.
-Objective drawing exercises are developed into designs which are then carved into lino blocks.
-Students display completed work for audiences and must justify the creative decisions made in the process of developing the unit of work.
+The image is further refined using stencilling, spray and masking techniques, expressive and detailed paint applications. - Printmaking.
+Students analyse the work of artists who use printmaking processes.
+Objective drawing exercises are developed into designs which are then developed as a folio of prints.
+Students display completed work for audiences and must justify the creative decisions made in the process of developing finished work. - 3D Sculpture.
+Students devise and construct a 3D form or mask incorporating surface textures and designs.
+The work of contemporary artists will be referenced and students will research artists of influence.

-- Painting and portrait drawing, digital and mixed media explorations, relief printing - Making, presenting and reflecting on art works that incorporate Visual Art techniques, technologies, processes and language - Understanding and using the elements and principles of art and design - Researching and evaluating the practices of local and international artists in relation to students' own ideas - Evaluating and reflecting on art works in responding and theory tasks
+- Painting and portrait drawing, digital and mixed media 3D explorations, printmaking techniques - Making, presenting and reflecting on art works that incorporate Visual Art techniques, technologies, processes and language - Understanding and using the Elements and Principles of Art and Design in Responding tasks - Researching and evaluating the practices of local and international artists in relation to students' own ideas - Evaluating and reflecting on art works in Responding and theory tasks

 Work will be assessed using the following schema: Making and Responding.
+Two tasks are undertaken each semester: A Preliminary folio and a Major folio.

 - Visual Journal preliminary work and documentation of individual concepts and practical activities

 - Painting on canvas

 - Lino Print folio

-- Ceramic form
+- 3D Sculptural form

-- Mono prints

 - Analyse art works using visual arts language

 - Class test and/or assignment

 - Project to feature at the biennial MAYO Arts festival, school or community event.
 Projects may also take the form of a collaborative artwork or installation